pe0mgb/SI4735-Radio-ESP32-Touchscreen-Arduino/README.md

     Mute.

     Volume control by rotary encoder.
+Function is switching off after 30 sec automatically.

     AM/FM seek tuning.

     Automatic frequency control (AFC)

     Automatic gain control (AGC)
-    Manual gain control with the rotary encoder.
+    Manual gain control by the rotary encoder.

     To save power from the battery, display is switching off after 5 minutes.
+    Display is waking up by the use of one of the controllers e.g. screen, rotary controller or rotary controller switch